 With 3K members, this private Facebook group is for dyed-in-the-wool service experts to share strategies, new technology and more.
 It’s maintained by two men who went from having one truck to having a multi-million-dollar business.

 The group description says, “Service Business Growth is the Facebook group exclusively for owners of HVAC, Electrical, Plumbing, Restoration businesses, and more, to show you exactly how to grow your business.”

 With 1.4K members, this private Facebook group is for field service employees to talk shop.
 While many field or commercial service groups are geared toward owners, this one is specifically not for business owners, but the people who work for them.

 The group description says, “For field service professionals only; Requires you answer questions to join; Share your tips, stories, photos and laughs.”

 Trade Service Companies Owners Insight

 With 2.2K members, this private Facebook group is for field service business owners only.
-If you’re an office dispatcher or administrative professional, this is a great group to recommend to the owner.
+If you’re an office service dispatcher or administrative professional, this is a great group to recommend to the owner.